MurphyAdam/react-wise-router/README.md

 import Unauthorized from './components/Errors/Unauthorized';

-// these are our app routes and there respective components const Routes = [
+// these are our app routes and their respective components const Routes = [
   {
     path: '/',